 UpToDate (Wolters Kluwer) - Provides topic reviews that include a synthesis of the literature, the latest evidence, and specific recommendations for patient care.
 UpToDate is used to answer questions quickly, increase your clinical knowledge, check for changes to drug monographs, and improve patient care.

-PLEASE NOTE: Access to UpToDate has changed!
+Please note: Access to UpToDate has changed!
 UpToDate now requires that you register for an account from within the TUC network.
 The UpToDate login you create can also be used for your mobile device and now also includes free access to the UpToDate Mobile app.
 Once you have registered, the Mobile App will recognize that you are affiliated with Touro University California as you install the app.
-Please note: that your account with UpToDate will expire after 90 days of inactivity.
+Please be aware that your account with UpToDate will expire after 90 days of inactivity.
 If this occurs, just login using above link to restore your access.

 USP Dictionary (U.S. Pharmacopeia) - Online access to the USP-NF; established drug names and other essential drug information.
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access contact Julie Horwath, the Electronic Resources Librarian, for username and password.

 USP Food Chemicals Codex (U.S. Pharmacopeia) - Online access to the Food Chemicals Codex (FCC).
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access

 USP National Formulary (U.S. Pharmacopeia) - Online access to the USP-NF; source for FDA-enforceable quality standards for drugs, dietary supplements, excipients, procedures for tests, assays, analytical methods.
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access this resource, you simply need to create an account.

 Virtual Health Library (VHL) (WHO) [FREE!] - Supported by the World Health Organization, the VHL is an international index to health and biomedical information sources from Latin America and the Caribbean.
 The VHL includes LILACS (Literature in the Health Sciences in Latin America and the Caribbean), which indexes hundreds of regional journals not included in PubMed.